jasonmlkang/MAR653-FinalProject/final_project/README.md

 Feel free to review past projects (these will be posted) for some examples.
 Some past research questions used have been:

-1. RevenueofapropertyonAirbnbusingtheavailabledata?
-1. Howdoesreviewsentimentaffectaproperty’spotentialtoberentedonAirbnb?
-1. WhatarethedriversofAirbnbpropertyrevenuesinMiamiandParis?
-1. HowwouldyouoptimizeAirbnbpropertyrevenuesinMiamiandParis?Areyour
+1. Revenue of a property on Airbnb using the available data?
+1. How does review sentiment affect a property’s potential to be rented on Airbnb?
+1. What are the drivers of Airbnb property revenues in Miami and Paris?

-strategies different or the same in these cities?
+1. How would you optimize Airbnb property revenues in Miami and Paris?
+Are your strategies different or the same in these cities?